Deba951/TechTogether-Digital/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License
+Distributed under the Apache-2.0 lisence

 <p align="right">(<a href="#readme-top">back to top</a>)</p>